mxro/maxrohde-web/content/posts/2021/2021-11-20-the-ultimate-guide-to-typescript-monorepos/index.md

 Yarn enables to run a simple `yarn add [localPackageName]` that will add one local package as the dependency of another.

-In addition to this, Yarn 2 ('Berry') gets rid of the dreaded `node_modules` folder that is conventially used in Node.js to save dependencies locally.
+In addition to this, Yarn 2 ('Berry') gets rid of the dreaded `node_modules` folder that is conventionally used in Node.js to save dependencies locally.
 Instead, every dependency used by any of the local packages is stored as a zip file in a special `.yarn/cache` folder.

 [![Dependencies cached by Yarn as zip files](https://nexnet.files.wordpress.com/2021/11/yarn_cache.png?w=426)](https://nexnet.files.wordpress.com/2021/11/yarn_cache.png)